Skip to content

 1. Go to User Analysis > Create > React Native;

-2. Input the app name;
+2. Enter the application name;

-3. Input the app ID;
+3. Input the application ID;

-4. Select the integration method:
+4. Select the application integration method:

 • Public DataWay: Directly receives RUM data without installing the DataKit collector.